binkley/homebrewery-files/witch-glare.md

 This spell has no effect on targets that you cannot see or that cannot see you, such as yourself or targets [condition]blinded[/condition], [condition]invisible[/condition], or lacking visual senses.
 You must be within a target's line of sight; if you can see a target, you can discern whether it can see you.
 The force of your gaze when casting is sufficient to briefly turn their glance to you.

+If you cast this spell, you can’t take the Magic Action on the same turn.

 ### Cantrip Upgrade
 You may target additional creatures when you reach levels 5 (up to 2 creatures), 11 (up to 3 creatures), and 17 (up to 4 creatures).